How to Use Microsoft Teams for Project Management

 Overview

 From real-time chat to video meetings, document management, and more, Microsoft Teams is a powerful platform for project management.
-This guide covers everything you need to know about using Microsoft Teams for projects and teamwork.
+This guide covers everything you need to know about using Microsoft Teams for project management and teamwork.
+The question to ask is not – ‘’Is Microsoft Teams a project management tool?’’
+The right questions are: can you do project management with Microsoft Teams or how to use Teams for project management?

 We’ll show you how to create your first Team, leverage chats, and run great video meetings.
 You’ll also see how the BrightWork Marketing Team combines Teams with a SharePoint project site for communication and collaboration.